Looking for all Articles by Early Years team?

-Why black and white books are good for babies
+Why black and white books are good for very young babies

 Have you ever noticed how babies are drawn to books with black and white pictures?
 Although they don’t always appeal to adults, these books capture the attention of babies.